 That’s why I’d also recommend reading my article on the best five freelance websites to earn big cash.

 Business Insider contributors are typically an expert on a single subject or more related to entrepreneurship, investing, venture capitalism, writing, technology, and other topics you can read about here.

-Additionally, the topic should appeal to the Leadership category readers, and introduce fresh ideas that haven’t been spoken about already.
-Although they do enjoy when writers advance prior conversations and subjects with a new twist.
+Additionally, the topic should appeal to the Leadership category readers and introduce fresh ideas that haven’t been spoken about already.
+However, they do enjoy it when writers advance prior conversations and subjects with a new twist.

 Harvard Business Review